 We previously wrote about the Digital Privacy Act and its various changes to the Personal Information Protection and Electronic Documents Act (“PIPEDA”).
-Read about the general changes to PIPEDA and about the consultations relating to the changes.
+Read about the general changes to PIPEDA.

 One of the most significant changes to PIPEDA included the introduction of mandatory breach notification obligations and record-keeping requirements for organizations.